pingej77/ipinfo/README.md

 ## Configuring:
 You'll want to download the file and place it in /usr/local/bin/ or any other folder in $PATH

-You can remove the .sh file extension in order to make it easier to call.
+You can remove the .sh file extension in order to make it easier to call or rename it entirely.

 Alternatively, you can give it an alias in your .bashrc file